 What are mobile credentials?

-Simply put, mobile credentials are electronic identification documents stored on a mobile device, such as a smartphone or a tablet.
+Mobile credentials are electronic identification documents stored on a mobile device, such as a smartphone or a tablet.
 They can be used to authenticate a user’s identity and provide access to online services, applications, and data.
-They are typically issued by businesses, government agencies, or educational institutions.
+Businesses, government agencies, or educational institutions typically issue them.

 How do mobile credentials work?